decorator-factory/typing-tips/docs/tutorial/0-start-here/index.md

 ## Different kinds of types

-Let's go over different things that you can annotate your functions with.
-In Python, a "type" is often synonymous with a "class" (see `type([1, 2, 3])` for example).
-However, type hints can be more detailed.
+The term "type" in Python usually means the same as "class".
+But when talking about type hints, "type" is a more general term for describing a set of allowed values.
+In the initial example at the top of the page you've seen `list[X]` which specifies what elements the list holds, and `X | None` to denote when a value can be `None`.

-For example, `list` on its own is not very useful: what's in the list?
-But you can use `list[int]` to denote that every element of the list is an `int`.
+So in this tutorial, "type" always means something you can stick in an annotation, and "class" always means "class", the result of calling `type()` on something at runtime.

 ### Classes

-A class is the simplest annotation you can have.
+A class is the simplest type hint you can have.
 You've already seen it in action in this tutorial.

 ```py
 class Dog: